The How-to Guide for Building a Corporate Travel PolicyBy Jeanne Hopkins

 - How to use your company’s online booking tool

 How detailed should an effective corporate travel policy be?

-- How to get help when on the road should be clearly explained.
+Clearly explain how to get help when on the road.
 Remember that employees might need assistance with travel-related problems such as flight cancellations, but they may also need help with a personal emergency.

 Tools for creating a corporate travel policy

 If you’re starting to feel overwhelmed, there is good news.

 There are numerous resources available to help you develop an effective corporate travel policy.